-Things to do and see in Singapore is a short overview of interesting places to visit.
-Singapore is a sovereign city state in southeast Asia.
-The city state is located on the southern part of the Malay Peninsula.
-The country has one main island and 63 smaller islands.
-Singapore has four official languages; English, Chinese, Malay and Tamil.
-The historical cultural diversity started with Indians, Chinese and Malays.
-Singapore was founded in 1819 by Sir Stamford Raffles of the British Empire.
-The Republic of Singapore became independent in 1965.
+This blog post is an overview of monumental highlights to visit.
+Singapore is a sovereign city-state in Southeast Asia.
+The country is situated on the southern tip of the Malay Peninsula.
+The nation contains one main island and 63 smaller islands.
+Singapore recognizes four official languages: English, Chinese, Malay, and Tamil.
+Its rich cultural diversity originated with Indian, Chinese, and Malay communities.
+Founded in 1819 by Sir Stamford Raffles of the British Empire, the Republic of Singapore gained independence in 1965.
+Check out below the monumental highlights in Singapore.

 Gardens by the Bay